 Views as you enter Aurland Valley.

-Today's route will take about six to seven hours but it will be mostly downhill.
+Eat a hearty breakfast with your fellow hikers at the lodge, then pack your lunch for the second day and get started on the trail.
+Today's 12.5-mile (20 km) route will take about six to seven hours, but it will be mostly downhill.
 The path descends diagonally along the mountain to Steinbergdalen and you'll continue until you pass the Grøna River bridge.
 You'll eventually reach the start of the beautiful Aurland Valley.
+When you get to the trekking lodge in the afternoon, rest your legs and enjoy another three-course dinner.

-Day 5: Hike to Vassbygdi - Ferry to Bergen
+Day 5: Hike to Vassbygdi, Ferry to Bergen

 The hike ends near the Aurlandsfjord, a branch of the Sognefjord.

-You will make your way through the wild and beautiful Aurland Valley, known as one of the most beautiful hiking areas in Norway.
-Along the path, you will experience untouched nature combined with several notable stopping points as it passes through old cemeteries, wooden bridges, tiny farms, and steep descents assisted by handrails and steps.
-At Tirtesva, you can choose the newly restored upper route, giving you an even more spectacular view than the path following the river.
+This is the last day of your three-day trek!
+Fuel up with a hearty breakfast, pack your lunch for the day, and squeeze into your boots one last time.
+Today's 12.5-mile (20 km), six-hour trail passes through the wild and beautiful Aurland Valley, known as one of the most beautiful hiking areas in Norway.
+Along the path, you'll experience untouched nature combined with several notable stopping points as it passes through old cemeteries, wooden bridges, tiny farms, and steep descents assisted by handrails and steps.

 Climb Bergen's hills for the best views of town.

-Day 7: Bergen - Drive to Kalvåg
+Day 7: Drive to Kalvåg

-Day 8: Kalvåg - Drive to Otta
+Day 8: Drive to Otta via Lom

 Drive along the Nordfjord and look for wildflowers.